 According to the American Medical Association (AMA), physician-assisted suicide (PAS) is defined when “a physician facilitates a patient’s death by providing the necessary means and/or information to enable the patient to perform the life-ending act.”
 A variety of terms have historically been used to describe an event when a physician uses lethal medications on a terminally ill patient for the purpose of easing their suffering.
 The term “physician-assisted suicide” was conceptualized to accurately reflect the relationship between the doctor and patient while denoting the etymological roots of suicide as “auto-killing” or “self-killing.”
-After years of courtroom and political battles, Montana, Washington, and Oregon are the only U.S. states that currently allow PAS as a result of the Death With Dignity Act enacted in 1997.
+After years of courtroom and political battles, California, Colorado, the District of Columbia, Montana, Oregon, Vermont, and Washington are the only U.S. states that currently allow PAS as a result of the Death With Dignity Act enacted in 1997.
+As of January 1, 2019, Hawai’i will be added to that list.

 The perception of PAS is a highly controversial topic within the nursing profession because it centers on the decision of terminating a human life to ease physical and emotional agony.
 For centuries, issues related to PAS have been zealously debated, with neither advocates nor opponents gaining much ground.
 Currently, those who favor PAS view the process as a peaceful and painless death while those who oppose it believe that the consequence of any form of suicide will ultimately result in irreparable legal and ethical ramifications.
 With recent societal and technological advancements in science and medicine, choices involving both life and death have become much more complicated in recent years.
 As a result of this worldwide controversy in health care, many nurses nationwide are now forced to deal with this ethical dilemma head on.